-Produce effective training is much more complicated than it looks like.
-Once you have established and understood, your client’s needs, your design and developp the training.
-To boost the engagement, you will specially focus on how to transmit the knowledge.
-Also you will have to make sure that the participants practise and use the new skills on the job.
-From the first step untill the end, you will have to design a Training Evaluation Strategy.
+Producing effective training is much more complicated than it looks.
+Once you have established and understood producing your client’s needs, could you develop the design and training?
+You will primarily focus on how to transmit the knowledge to boost engagement.
+Also, you will have to ensure that the participants practise and use the new skills on the job.
+You must develop a Training Evaluation Strategy from the first step until the end.

 Main learning barriers

 Learners may not understand why they need to learn something and forget it soon.
 You may teach them something they don’t care about if you don’t assess learners’ current knowledge at the start of the course.
 This lack of dedication would quickly become a roadblock to learning.
 Engagement (Kirkpatrick – level 1) is essential as it will facilitate the learning process.

 Learners fall back to old habits.

 Learners risk reverting to harmful old habits if you do not evaluate the training once they have completed it.
 It corresponds to Kirkpatrick – level 2.
 Learners Cannot Immediately Practice the acquired skills.